-Unnecessary Mountain to the Lions
+Unnecessary Mountain to West Lion

 From this point, the trail begins to ascend steeply giving you a taste of the scrambling and challenges to come!
 Near the top of the ridge a stunning view awaits with huge cliffs dropping off around you!
-If you’re spending several nights on the trail and time is on your side the Lions provides the opportunity for a scramble and the chance to bag another summit on your epic Howe Sound Crest Trail adventure.
+If you’re spending several nights on the trail, or if time allows, the West Lion provides an opportunity for a scramble and the chance to bag another summit on your epic Howe Sound Crest Trail adventure.

-The Lions to James Peak
+West Lion to James Peak

 James Peak to David Peak to Magnesia Meadows:

 Once you’ve completed your descent through the meadow afterJames peak, you’ll come to a fork in the road.
 The left fork leads up and over David peak with a steep scramble through the bush and several roped sections.
 To the right, the trail circumnavigates David peak, losing significant elevation before forcing you to regain it.
-During my hike in September of 2019, the route left over David peak appeared to be the only option and was clearly marked as the main route.
+At time of hiking, the route to the left over David peak appeared to be the only option and was clearly marked as the main route.